mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 Can we mix and match live content from different pages?
 Can we find clever ways to traverse & access the web graph?

-This blog & protype provide two simple examples of traversing the graph and being (ever so slightly) more dynamic: 1) showing the context of where the user is going to go and 2) showing the context of where they came from.
+This blog & prototype provide two simple examples of traversing the graph and being (ever so slightly) more dynamic: 1) showing the context of where the user is going to go and 2) showing the context of where they came from.
 Wikipedia (with a certain login-needed feature enabled) has